Frequently Asked Questions

 Individuals involved in practices such as above are bottom feeders and frauds who are interesting in only making money at your expense.
 When obtaining the services of a Professional Land Surveyor always ask to meet the licensed individual and ask for his/her registration number.

 Even offering surveying services verbally is considered to be practicing surveying.
-Practicing surveying without a license is not, and should not, be taken lightly.
+Practicing surveying without a license is a violation of state laws and subject to sever penalties.

-A local Land Surveyor is employed by the Department of Transportation and runs a private business out of his home.
-His fees appear to be substantially less than the full time surveyors in the area.
-Does his employment with DOT make him more experienced and why should I pay more for the full time surveyor?
+A local land surveyor is employed by the city, county or state offices and runs a private business out of his home.
+His fees appear to be substantially less than the full-time surveyors in the area.
+Does his employment with these Agencies make him more experienced and why should I pay more for the full-time surveyor?

-First, Department of Transportation surveyors do very little, if any, boundary surveying, therefore they tend to be the least experience surveyors available to you.
+First, such agency surveyors do very little, if any, boundary surveying, therefore they tend to be the least experience surveyors available to you.
+Moonlighting surveyors create more than a black eye for the true professional, as they cannot meet the statutory requirements of direct oversight of work performed by others while they're employed full-time elsewhere

-Second, just as inexperienced Doctors, Lawyers, and other professionals tend to have lower fees than their experience counterparts, inexperience Land Surveyors tend to have fees that are lower than other, more experienced practitioners.
+Second, just as inexperienced Doctors, Lawyers, and other professionals tend to have lower fees than their experience counterparts, inexperienced Land Surveyors tend to have fees that are lower than other, more experienced practitioners.
 You should choose any Professional based on the faith and trust that you will receive the highest quality service with the least chance for problems and not solely on what it will cost initially.
 The final cost of inexperience will be much more that retaining the services of and experienced, full-time professional.
+A true "professional" will have liability insurance to cover potential errors or omissions made on any survey.
+The annual cos of such insurance is many thousands of dollars each year.
+Such an expense and responsibility that moonlighters will not accept.

 A Land Surveyor is surveying my neighbor's property.
 He has asked permission to traverse across my land to access monuments on my property.
 Why does he need to survey on my property?

 Above you will see a question related to this action.
 Further explained many deed descriptions and recorded surveys are referenced to monuments found in remote locations and on adjoining lands.
 The surveyor must often access adjoining lands to verify monuments to be assured of his or her findings.
 Many States have recognized this action as a necessity in maintaining legal boundaries and to have provision of evidence to the courts.
 The States, which have recognized the need for surveyors to gain access to adjoining lands during the course of a survey, have written laws allowing surveyors rights to access.
-The State of Illinois does not currently have a right of access for Professional Land Surveyors, but Professional Land Surveyors may only be held liable for damage to the property and cannot be arrested for trespass.
+The State of Illinois & Iowa have a right of access for Professional Land Surveyors and their employees, they are held liable for damage to the property but cannot be charged with trespassing.
 Please remember to keep an open mind when asked for permission from a surveyor to traverse across your land.
 This is a very important action and may actually benefit you in years to come.
 Be polite, ask the surveyor for a clear reason for permission, ask for his or her business contacts if you have questions, and always remember the surveyor is just doing his or her duty as a professional.

 When do I need the services of a Professional Land Surveyor?
 When preparing to: